Ondrej Rigo: Murders

-After arriving at Munich, Rigo murdered twice in three months.
+After arriving in Munich, Rigo murdered twice in three months.
 His first victim, Helena S. (40), probably surprised Rigo while he was burglarizing her apartment.
-"He killed her and got aroused sexually," recalled Anton Heretik, author of Rigo's psychological evaluation during investigation.
-On the night from 7 June to 8 June 1990, he sneaked through a partially open window into the ground floor bedroom of Helena S. at an unspecified location in Munich.
-Rigo smashed her head with a 2.5 kilogram metal pipe, wrapped the upper part of her body in a blanket, and raped her corpse.
+"He killed her and got aroused sexually," recalled Anton Heretik, author of Rigo's psychological evaluation during the investigation.
+On the night of 7-8 June 1990, he sneaked through a partially open window into the ground floor bedroom of Helena S. at an unspecified location in Munich.
+Rigo smashed her head with a 2.5-kilogram metal pipe, wrapped the upper part of her body in a blanket, and raped her corpse.
 Before leaving, he may have stolen some easily portable valuables.
 He disposed of the murder weapon directly beneath the bedroom window.

 On the night between 31 July and 1 August 1990, Rigo snuck through the partially open balcony door and into the Munich apartment of Ilka Z. (27), murdering her, again using a metal pipe.
 Rigo also stabbed her in the neck with a screwdriver, most likely during the act of copulation.
 He performed both vaginal and anal intercourse with her body.
 Afterwards, he covered up the body and searched the house for valuables, finding a golden necklace and an unknown amount of German marks, which he stole.
-The murder weapon and a man's sock was later found by the German police at the crime scene.
+The murder weapon and a man's sock were later found by the German police at the crime scene.

 In October, Rigo left Munich for Amsterdam to visit his sister, Helena.
 Maria van der W. (58) was a woman living alone in Amsterdam.
 During the night of 27 September 1990, Rigo snuck into her ground-floor apartment through a partially open balcony window and killed her with a stone weighing over 5.5 kilograms (probably a pavement cobblestone).
 He stripped the body naked and copulated with it.
 Again he robbed his victim, stealing a camera, a woman's wristwatch, two boxes containing coins, and some other valuables.
 In the kitchen, he found a bottle of slivovica and drank it.
 Later, in court, a witness would testify that Rigo had a liking for this particular drink.

 Rigo left for Bratislava, Slovakia the day following the murder.
 His killings continued with the murder of Terézia R. (88) inside a retirement home in Bratislava, on 6 October 1990.
 He bludgeoned her with his fist while she was sleeping.
 The retirement home reported prayer books, a rosary and 4000 Kčs as missing.
 Underneath the balcony, the police found some Dutch coins and cigarette butts with Rigo's DNA on them.